 Can my organisation sign up?

-No. When you sign up to the Union of Concerned Researchers in Fashion you sign up as an individual.
-However there are no limits to the number of people who can sign up from any one organisation.
+No. When you join UCRF, you do so as an individual.
+However, there is no limit to the number of people who can sign up from any one organisation.

 Will my name appear on a public list?

 Yes.
-By signing up your name and affiliation will appear on the list of signatories on the Union’s website.
-By signing up you also allow your name to be on the list of signatories included in press releases, statements and open letters published by the Union.
-Such documents are circulated to the membership in advance of publishing).
+By joining UCRF, your name and affiliation will appear on the list of manifesto signatories on the Union’s website.
+A list of signatories may also be included in press releases, statements and open letters published by the Union.
+Such documents are circulated to the membership in advance of publishing.

 How much time will this take?

-A couple of hours a year as a signatory, and more if you’d like to become more involved or take more responsibility.
+A couple of hours a year as a minimum; more if you’d like to become more involved.

 When I sign up, should I then change my research practices?

 We anticipate that we will all begin to work differently as we work to change things together.
 We will learn much and expand our options.
-In the short term, we ask signatories to look for opportunities within their current work to turn it towards the Union’s manifesto, i.e. that you take an active approach to helping us realize the Union’s manifesto points.
+In the short term, we ask members to look for opportunities within their current work to turn it towards the Union’s manifesto, i.e. that you take an active approach to helping us realize the Union’s manifesto points.

 UCRF releases questions to conferences and events addressing fashion and sustainability.
 What are these for?

-UCRF written questions directed to conferences and event are addressed to the overall community of researchers, not for or against a certain community, agenda, brand or event.
-As mentioned in the manifesto, UCRF aims to mobilise for “concerted action and leadership over the use of scientific and artistic knowledge that is more relevant to and commensurate with the multiple crises we face.”
-The questions sent by UCRF to conferences and events are aimed at the overall community of researchers, stressing the urgency of the issues addressed, and specifically to push the discussion forward, including in relationship with other actions in the fashion and sustainability field.
+UCRF’s written questions directed to conferences and events are addressed to the overall community of researchers, not for or against a certain community, agenda, brand or event.
+UCRF aims to mobilise for “concerted action and leadership over the use of scientific and artistic knowledge that is more relevant to and commensurate with the multiple crises we face.”
+The questions sent by UCRF to conferences and events aim to stress the urgency of the issues addressed, and specifically to push the discussion forward, including in relationship with other actions in the fashion and sustainability field.

-UCRF seems to be against all kinds of initiatives that support sustainability.
-Can’t UCRF be more constructive?
+UCRF seems to be against all kinds of current initiatives that support sustainability.
+Can’t you be more constructive?

 UCRF tries to use a variety of language depending on the expected audience.
 However, as its name suggests, UCRF is primarily a mobilisation of researchers.
 Most institutions of research use academic terms and language, and the primary concern of UCRF is to counterbalance a discussion across the field that is often “over-simplified, fragmented and obstructed by the growth logic of capitalist business models as they are currently realised and practiced.”

-UCRF is open to researchers, people working in the fashion industry, fashion educators, researchers, scientists, organisations and as well as concerned laypeople.
+UCRF is open to researchers, people working in the fashion industry, fashion educators, researchers, scientists, organisations and concerned laypeople.

 UCRF does not promote any specific fibre, material, process, or index.